starkandwayne-attic/starkandwayne.github.com/_posts/2013-03-27-puma-in-cloud-foundry.md

 * turn on threadsafe mode
 * add puma gem to Gemfile & install gems
 * update script/rails to change default to Puma
-* push to Cloud Fooundry
+* push to Cloud Foundry
 * check logs to confirm that it is using Puma!

 ## Preparation